nsonnad/intralist-bot/README.md

 ##Intralist Bot

-This is a Node.js-powered Twitter bot framework.
-Given a list, a bot created with it will identify and retweet all instances of one list member mentioning one or more other list members.
-A local list of the members, and a cache of past retweets, are saved in a SQLite database.
+This is a Node.js-powered Twitter bot template.
+Given a list, the bot identifies and retweets all instances of one list member mentioning one or more other list members.
+A list of the members, and a cache of past retweets, are saved in a local SQLite database.

 For an example, check out [diplomatwee](https://twitter.com/diplomatwee), a bot that retweets any time one world leader mentions another.